-This Japanese title may produce a lot of dilemma for western people but if you can understand the breakdown meaning of it, the purpose of the knife becomes clear, automatically.
+This Japanese title may produce a lot of dilemmas for western people but if you can understand the breakdown meaning of it, the purpose of the knife becomes clear, automatically.
 The word nakiri can be broken down into two syllables- Na and Kiri.
 In nakiri meaning “Na” stands for leaf and “Kiri” goes for “cutting”.

 It points out how nakiris are specifically excellent for leafy vegetable cutting.
 The rectangular-shaped blade comes in a full tang handle.
 It has a flat blade with a wide surface.
 The blade can either be plain or contain Damascus.

 There are many ways to forge a nakiri blade.
-The single-layered blade is best when made of high carbon stainless steel.
+The single-layered blade is best when made of high-carbon stainless steel.
 It keeps the knife away from corrosion with high durability.
 The sharpness of the blade is perfect for chopping veggies.

 All the nakiris are double beveled which means the slop will be present on both sides.
 It has an angled tip that makes vegetable cutting easier without much shoulder tilt.
 The thin blade of the nakiri is what chefs lookout for to oppose heavy knives.

 The wider and straighter profile works hand in hand for cutting.
 It does not allow peeling annoying and time-consuming.
 You can easily take up the cut products with the blade surface.
 It is the best chef knife for cutting veggies.